 For a good and filling meal, three eggs per person is usually enough.
 For great scrambled eggs, start with cold eggs and crack them open in a bowl.
-For really creamy eggs, you can add about 1 tbsp heavy cream per egg and for a fluffier result you can add 1 tbsp water instead.
+For really creamy eggs, you can add about 1 tablespoon heavy cream per egg and for a fluffier result you can add 1 tablespoon water instead.
 Of course, you can also leave them alone without any water or cream.

 Just before adding the egg mixture to the hot pan, roughly whisk the mixture with a fork and season it to taste with sea salt and freshly ground black pepper.
 It's important not to whisk it too much and to leave some texture to the eggs.
 A pinch of freshly grated nutmeg added at this point is also a nice addition.